Award-Winning Honky Tonk Artist Justin Trevino

 Four years later, he landed the gig he wanted most: leading the Sunday afternoon jam session at Harry Weiss' Red Eye Saloon, which was inside San Antonio's Eisenhauer Road Flea Market.
 He knew that his idol, Johnny Bush, sometimes came to sit in.
 One day after Weiss heard Trevino singing "Whiskey River," Bush's signature song, he remarked how much the young man sounded like Bush and promised to introduce the two of them.
 Weiss made good on that promise a couple of weeks later.

 Trevino started with "Undo the Right."
 By the time he finished 45 minutes later, he and Johnny were fast friends.
-These days, Johnny considers Justin to be like a son to him, and he is quick to tell people, "Justin was my biggest fan until I heard him sing.
+Johnny considered Justin to be like a son to him, and he was quick to tell people, "Justin was my biggest fan until I heard him sing.
 Then I became his!"

 In Texas country music circles, it's a huge source of pride for musicians to be able to say they've been a Bandolero.
 They all have their reasons.
 For Justin, though, it wasn't just about the thrill of playing with a Texas legend who was also his idol, mentor and good friend.